dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

     predictions.mean('realization').isel(height=10).compute()
 ```

+The `pool` context manager is a colloboration with the Dask developers, and is [published on GitHub](https://github.com/gjoseph92/dask-worker-pools).
+You can read more on the evolution of the concept on the [Dask Discourse](https://dask.discourse.group/t/understanding-work-stealing/335).

-Better still, we can load the data inside the context manager block and it will carry the task annonation with it
+We can do better than annotating the computation tasks though.
+If we load the data inside the context manager block, the data loading tasks will carry the annotation with them

 ```python